The Great Solar Eclipse

 Niagara Falls, USA, still has some accommodations available.
 The Niagara Falls USA website also has a list of other interesting events.

-It is advised to stay in one place during the day of the eclipse.
-Make sure you have plenty of essentials such as water, food, and snacks.
-If you are planning to be in your car, make sure you have a full tank of gas plus a cell phone and charge and any medication you may need.
+It was advised to stay in one place during eclipse day.
+People were advised to ensure they had plenty of essentials such as water, food, and snacks.
+“Planning to be in your car?
+Ensure you have a full gas tank, a cell phone, a charger, and any medication you need.

 Remember to wear appropriate eye protection, such as the Solar Eclipse Glasses for Direct Sun Viewing-ISO 12312-2:2015(E) & CE Certified, if you plan to view the eclipse with your naked eyes.